 Support Efforts to Ensure Access to Voting

-ADL actively engages with appropriate partner organizations on ways to ensure equal and fair access to the ballot during a pandemic, including universal mail-in voting, election protection, early voting, and simplified procedures for voter registration.
+We support and promote nonpartisan efforts to encourage voting and make it safe and accessible, so that everyone is able to take part in this critical aspect of our democracy.
+We actively engage with partner organizations on ways to ensure equal and fair access to the ballot, including universal mail-in voting, election protection, early voting and simplified procedures for voter registration.

 Monitor Extremist Threats to Fair Elections